ThanhDat22/UMSL_4760_Project/Project_1/thanh.1/README.md

 make clean
 ```

-## Special Considerations
+## **Special Considerations**
 ### What was done:
     1. Using C++ and Object-Oriented Programming in this project to take advantage in modularity, encapsulation, and scalability.
 The Process class abstracts process creation (fork(), exec(), and wait()), reducing code duplication, and making debugging easier.
     2. Implemented fork(), exec(), and wait() for process management.
     3. Used getopt() to parse command line arguments.
     4. Added -h option to print a help massage and exit immediateley
     5. Handed case where user provide incomplete arguments such as missing -t.
     6. Ensured user processes execute and exit cleanly.

 ### Gaps:
+    - Limit testing case: the maximum of  -n and -s value is 10 due to limitation of opsys server.
+    - Output file: all output displays in standard consol; it is better if write in output file.
+    - Signal handling: oss waits for user processes; there is no handle when user process terminates unexpectedly.